NFL Week 4 picks: Broncos rip the Raiders, Giants get first win of the season

 Anyway, that's enough talking about the two best quarterbacks in NFL history, let's get to the picks.

-Actually, before we get to the picks this week, here's a friendly reminder that this week marks the first time Amazon will be streaming NFL games.
-Not only will the Bears-Packers game on "Thursday Night Football" air live on CBS (and NFL Network), but Amazon will be streaming the game.
+Actually, before we get to the picks this week, here's a friendly reminder that this week marks the first time that Amazon will be streaming NFL games.
+Not only will the Bears-Packers game on "Thursday Night Football" air live on CBS (and the NFL Network), but Amazon will be streaming its first game ever.
 I would give you my password so you can check out the stream, but I think Amazon frowns upon that.

 Amazon's commercial for Thursday Night Football is an outstanding nature video pic.twitter.com/2R9ONMCJZ4— Darren Rovell (@darrenrovell) September 12, 2017

-After milking my Amazon Prime account for all the free two-day shipping that anyone could ever possibly want over the past year, it will be nice to use it for something football-related.
+After milking my Amazon prime account for all the free two-day shipping that anyone could ever possibly want over the past year, it will be nice to use my prime account for something football-related.

 Speaking of things that are football related, here's a dog doing an impression of every Denver Broncos fan following Denver's loss to Buffalo on Sunday.